eantoranz/git_svn_rewrite/readme.txt

 SET UP
-Two environment variables have to be EXPORTed:
+- Two environment variables have to be EXPORTed:
 SVN_AUTHORS - path to git-svn's authors file SVN_REVISION_FILE - path for the file where the mapping between old and new revision IDs will be held

+- Also, do this process on a _copy_ of your repo just in case.

 REWRITE PROCESS